Horizon Europe is the EU’s key funding programme for research and innovation with a budget of €95.5 billion.

 Legal entities from the EU and associated countries can participate.

-“The EIC Accelerator supports individual Small and Medium Enterprises (SMEs), in particular Startups and spinout companies to develop and scaleup game-changing innovations.
-In some cases, small mid-caps (up to 500 employees) are supported.”
+The EIC Accelerator supports individual Small and Medium-sized Enterprises (SMEs), in particular Start-ups and spinout companies to develop and scaleup game-changing innovations.
+In some cases, small mid-caps (up to 500 employees) are supported.

-To know what the EIC Accelerator is more in depth, check this article:
+To know what the EIC Accelerator is more in depth, check this article.

-From the official Website:
+From the official Horizon Europe website:

 1. EUROPEAN RESEARCH COUNCIL

-Area of intervention: frontier science
+Area of intervention: frontier science.

-It provides attractive and flexible funding to enable talented and creative individual researchers, with an emphasis on early-stage researchers, and their teams to pursue the most promising avenues at the frontier of science, on the basis of EU-wide competition based solely on the criterion of excellence.
+ERC provides attractive and flexible funding to enable talented and creative individual researchers, with an emphasis on early-stage researchers, and their teams to pursue the most promising avenues at the frontier of science, on the basis of EU-wide competition based solely on the criterion of excellence.

 2. MARIE SKLODOWSKA-CURIE ACTIONS

-Areas of intervention: supporting researchers in their training, skills and career development, fostering trans-national, cross-sectoral and interdisciplinary mobility, funding excellent doctoral and postdoctoral programmers, collaborative projects and promoting public outreach
+Areas of intervention: supporting researchers in their training, skills and career development, fostering trans-national, cross-sectoral and interdisciplinary mobility, funding excellent doctoral and postdoctoral programmers, collaborative projects and promoting public outreach.

 The Marie Skłodowska-Curie Actions fund the development of excellent doctoral and postdoctoral training programmes and collaborative research projects.
-They achieve a structuring impact on higher education institutions, research centers and other organizations way beyond academia by widely spreading excellence and setting standards for high-quality researcher education and training.
+They achieve a structuring impact on higher education institutions, research centers and other organisations way beyond academia by widely spreading excellence and setting standards for high-quality researcher education and training.

 3. RESEARCH INFRASTRUCTURES

-Policy and strategy: Research infrastructures are facilities that provide resources and services for the research communities to conduct research and foster innovation in their fields.
+Policy and strategy: research infrastructures are facilities that provide resources and services for the research communities to conduct research and foster innovation in their fields.

 These include: